Black-faced warbler

 The black-faced warbler (Abroscopus schisticeps) is a species of bush warbler (family Cettiidae).
 It was formerly included in the "Old World warbler" assemblage.

 It is found in Bhutan, China, India, Myanmar, Nepal, and Vietnam.
-Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
+Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest and scrub, occurring at altitudes from 1,500–2,700 m, occasionally down to 600 m, and is non-migratory.